satchelspencer/bilt/readme.md

    - `deps` array of paths the module is dependent on.
    - `export` specify what variable to export for standard javascript files.
    - `include` boolean (build only) to include in build or load externally.
+   - `nodePath` specify separate path to require instead when executing in the node environment
    - *examples*

       ~~~ Javascript